M.S. in Dietetics and Nutrition for RDNs

 - After Admission

-Upon successful admission, prior to starting coursework, an advising meeting with assigned academic advisor (in person or by phone) is required.
+Upon successful admission, prior to starting coursework, an advising meeting with assigned academic advisor is required.